William J. Nardini: Early life and career

 Nardini earned his Bachelor of Arts, summa cum laude, from Georgetown University.
 Afterwards, he earned his Juris Doctor from Yale Law School, where he served as Executive Editor of the Yale Law Journal.
 Nardini subsequently earned a Master of Laws from the European University Institute.
 After graduating from law school, Nardini served as a law clerk to Judges José A. Cabranes from 1994 to 1995, and Guido Calabresi of the United States Court of Appeals for the Second Circuit from 1995 to 1996, and to Associate Justice Sandra Day O'Connor of the Supreme Court of the United States from 1996 to 1997.

-Nardini received his LL.M. in European, Comparative, and International Law European University Institute in Fiesole, Italy, in 1998.
+Nardini received his Master of Laws in European, Comparative, and International Law European University Institute in Fiesole, Italy, in 1998.
 He served as a consultant for the Italian Constitutional Court.
 Nardini then went on to serve as an Assistant United States Attorney for the District of Connecticut from 2000 to 2010, where he prosecuted criminal cases and was promoted to Deputy Chief of the Criminal Division.
 From 2010 to 2014, he served as the Justice Department attaché to the United States Ambassador to Italy, where he represented the United States in extradition and mutual legal assistance in Italian criminal matters.
 He once again served as an AUSA from 2014 to 2019, as Chief of the Criminal Division until his appointment to the Second Circuit.